abdelrahman-tarek-0/e-store-api/readme.md

 ## Database
 - after downloading PostgreSql and install it
-- run the following command to create the database:
+- run the following command to connect to postgres:

     ```pash
         psql -U postgres